 Students must submit an official transcript(s) with degree(s) posted at least one semester/term prior to the desired date of registration.
 The appropriate academic college and the Graduate Council will evaluate all submitted transcripts using commonly accepted practices and guidelines.
 The applicant will be required to submit a copy of the college's catalog and other information as needed.
 Only upon the approval of the Graduate Council may a student begin taking graduate courses at Troy University.
-Should the student be inadvertently (without the University knowing that the baccalaureate degree is from an unaccredited or otherwise accredited institution) admitted into classes prior to baccalaureate degree approval and the evaluation indicates that the student is not eligible for admission, the student will be withdrawn from the class or classes, or receive nondegree credit for the class or classes for which he/she is improperly registered.
-(Note: Students seeking advanced degrees in teacher education or nursing programs must hold a baccalaureate degree from a regionally accredited college or university.)
+Should the student be inadvertently (without the University knowing that the baccalaureate degree or master's degree is from an unaccredited or otherwise accredited institution) admitted into classes prior to baccalaureate degree or master's degree approval and the evaluation indicates that the student is not eligible for admission, the student will be withdrawn from the class or classes, or receive non-degree credit for the class or classes for which he/she is improperly registered.

+Note: Students seeking advanced degrees in teacher education or nursing programs must hold a baccalaureate degree from a regionally accredited college or university.